James Stuart, 3rd Earl of Moray

-James Stuart, 3rd Earl of Moray (1581 – 6 August 1638) was the son of James Stewart, 2nd Earl of Moray and Elizabeth Stuart, 2nd Countess of Moray.
+James Stuart, 3rd Earl of Moray (1581 – 6 August 1638) was a Scottish nobleman, the son of James Stewart, 2nd Lord Doune and Elizabeth Stuart, 2nd Countess of Moray.

 Early years

 Moray was only around the age of 11 when his father was murdered and within months of the deed, letters were procured from the King superseding all action to be taken against him, as his father's heir, and against his mother for a period of up to two years, which was made law by a ratification of Parliament.
 At the same time, a ratification was made to him of the charter by his grandfather, James Stewart, 1st Lord Doune, and his wife Margaret Campbell, of the Lordship of Doune, dated 6 January 1587.

 In 1595 he obtained a passport to travel abroad, passing through England.
 However, in June 1595 he wrote a joint letter with his uncle Henry Stewart, Commendator of Inchcolm, explaining he would not travel.
 He was living at Doune Castle at that time.

 On 16 February 1598, he was made charge, along with his tutors and curators, to inter the body of his deceased father, which until that time remained unburied.
 Whilst still a minor, he was charged with being a rebel for not appearing before the Privy Council on 5 March 1601.

 The bitter feud between Moray and Huntly greatly pained the King, who had set out to quell the feud lest it cause serious harm to the realm.
 So, on 23 February 1603, the two parties were nominally reconciled and the King declared a decree of arbitration on the matter, on 3 May 1604.
 For reasons which are still unclear, his inheritance of the titles of his ancestors were seen to be not on a satisfactory basis.
 So on 11 August 1607, just after he came of age, he received from Parliament the ratification needed to bolster his entitlements to those family charters, especially those given to his grandfather James Stewart, 1st Earl of Moray, and to ensure the inheritance of these titles by his own descendants.